Laura González (Miss Colombia)

 Laura González Ospina (born 22 February 1995), also known as Laura Barjum, is a Colombian actress, model and beauty pageant titleholder.
-She was Miss Colombia 2017 and later represented her country at the Miss Universe 2017 pageant, where she finished 1st Runner-Up.
+She was Miss Colombia 2017 and later represented her country at the Miss Universe 2017 pageant, where she finished as 1st Runner-Up.

 Personal life

 González was born in Cali but moved to Cartagena when she was six months old.
 She is of Lebanese descent.
 She attended high school in Cartagena Modern Gymnasium and Dramatic Art at the School of Education Actoral House Ensemble.
 She speaks Spanish, English and French.

 Pageantry

 On 20 March 2017, González was crowned Miss Colombia 2017.
 She then represented Colombia at Miss Universe 2017, where she finished as the 1st Runner-up.
 This marked the fourth year in a row that the delegate from Colombia placed in the pageant's Top 3.

 Filmography

-González participated in the telenovela La Cacica playing Chechi and has also been featured in several films.
+González participated in the telenovelas La Cacica, playing Chechi, and also the 2025 remake of Newly Rich, Newly Poor, playing Fernanda, and has also been featured in several films.